devon-smith/Smart_Mirror/README.md

 Demo Video:

 In this video, you can see a live demo of the smart mirror in action.
 I am using Alexa to interact with the mirror, showcasing how you can change the modules displayed on the screen using voice commands.
-This demo helps to show the seamless integration and functionality of Alexa with the smart mirror.
+This demo helps to show the seamless integration and functionality of Alexa with the smart mirror (managing modules display).

 [![Smart Mirror Demo](https://github.com/user-attachments/assets/84f04a63-4e9e-4597-804a-00e303a1b65d)](https://github.com/user-attachments/assets/84f04a63-4e9e-4597-804a-00e303a1b65d "Smart Mirror Demo Video")